Children deal with separation differently to adults, and they also need different support as they deal with their emotions and life changes.

 For children, often their behaviour can be a clue to what their inner thoughts and feelings are.

 For example, a young child who is feeling left out and angry may express themselves by getting angry with a sibling or another child at school.
 Understanding the feeling behind their behaviour can help with finding the best way to support them.
+Teenagers may act out by running away or becoming withdrawn.
+They may take on risky and dangerous behaviour.
+It’s important to see these behaviours as a sign of distress.

 It is important to remember too that children are constantly watching the world around them, and take in a lot.